pbek/QOwnNotes/webpage/src/installation/snap.md

 snap install qownnotes
 ```

-Afterwards you should be able to run QOwnNotes with the command `qownnotes`.
+Afterward you should be able to run QOwnNotes with the command `qownnotes`.

 ::: tip
 [Snaps](http://snapcraft.io) are working on many Linux distributions like Ubuntu, Arch Linux, Debian, Fedora,